vedi/knowledge-base/src/documents/cocos2dx/cpp/profile/Profile_MainClasses.html.md

 **A `CCScore` contains the following elements:**

-- `Leaderboard`: leaderboard containing this score
+- `Leaderboard`: the leaderboard containing this score

-- `Rank`: a position of this score in the leaderboard
+- `Rank`: the position of this score in the leaderboard

-- `Player`: an owner of this score
+- `Player`: the owner of this score

-- `Value`: a value of this score
+- `Value`: the value of this score

 ## CCSoomlaProfile <a href="https://github.com/soomla/cocos2dx-profile/blob/master/Soomla/CCSoomlaProfile.h" target="_blank"><img class="link-icon" src="/img/tutorial_img/linkImg.png"></a>